North Korea now making missile-ready nuclear weapons, U.S. analysts say

 North Korea has successfully produced a miniaturized nuclear warhead that can fit inside its missiles, crossing a key threshold on the path to becoming a full-fledged nuclear power, U.S. intelligence officials have concluded in a confidential assessment.

-The new analysis completed last month by the Defense Intelligence Agency comes on the heels of another intelligence assessment that sharply raises the official estimate for the total number of bombs in the communist country’s atomic arsenal.
-The U.S. calculated last month that up to 60 nuclear weapons are now controlled by North Korean leader Kim Jong Un.
-Some independent experts believe the number of bombs is much smaller.
+The analysis, completed last month by the Defense Intelligence Agency, comes on the heels of another intelligence assessment that sharply raises the official estimate for the total number of bombs in the communist country’s atomic arsenal.
+The United States calculated last month that up to 60 nuclear weapons are now controlled by North Korean leader Kim Jong Un.
+Some independent experts think the number is much smaller.

 The findings are likely to deepen concerns about an evolving North Korean military threat that appears to be advancing far more rapidly than many experts had predicted.
-U.S. officials last month concluded that Pyongyang is also outpacing expectations in its effort to build an intercontinental ballistic missile capable of striking cities on the American mainland.
+U.S. officials concluded last month that Pyongyang is also outpacing expectations in its effort to build an intercontinental ballistic missile capable of striking the American mainland.

+President Trump, speaking Tuesday at an event at his golf course in Bedminster, N.J., said North Korea will face a devastating response if its threats continue.
+“They will be met with the fire and fury and frankly power, the likes of which this world has never seen before,” he said.

+Earlier Tuesday, North Korea described a new round of U.N. sanctions as an attempt “to strangle a nation” and warned that in response, “physical action will be taken mercilessly with the mobilization of all its national strength.”

 [North Korea says it won’t give up nuclear weapons]

-While more than a decade has passed since North Korea’s first nuclear detonation, many analysts believed it would be years before the country’s weapons scientists could design a compact warhead that could be delivered by missile to distant targets.
-But the new assessment, a summary document dated July 28, concludes that this critical milestone has already been reached.
+Although more than a decade has passed since North Korea’s first nuclear detonation, many analysts thought it would be years before the country’s weapons scientists could design a compact warhead that could be delivered by missile to distant targets.
+But the new assessment, a summary document dated July 28, concludes that this critical milestone has been reached.

 “The IC [intelligence community] assesses North Korea has produced nuclear weapons for ballistic missile delivery, to include delivery by ICBM-class missiles,” the assessment states, in an excerpt read to The Washington Post.
-The assessment’s broad conclusions were verified by two U.S. officials familiar with the document.
-It is not yet known whether the reclusive regime has successfully tested the smaller design, although North Korea officially last year claimed to have done so.
+Two U.S. officials familiar with the assessment verified its broad conclusions.
+It is not known whether the reclusive regime has successfully tested the smaller design, although North Korea officially claimed last year that it had done so.

 The DIA and the Office of the Director of National Intelligence declined to comment.